jalasoft/Microfocus-homework-phonebook/README.md

 Phone book is a desktop application, written in Java language, using JavaFX library as UI framework, storing contacts into external XML file.

+Basic flow is as follow:

+* User opens a phone book
+* User adds/removes contacts
+* User closes the phone book
+* User creates a new phone book
+* User adds/removes contacs
+* ...

 When the application is launched, following window appears:

 ![main window](images/theAppEmpty.png)